jonathan-norris/jonathan-norris.github.io/research/_posts/2020-5-4-WorkingPapers.md

 	<summary><b>Abstract</b></summary>

 		<p>
-		We study the long-run effects of income inequality within adolescent peer compositions in schools.
+		We study the long-run effects of income inequality within peer compositions in schools.
 We propose a theoretical framework based on reference dependence where inequality in peer groups can generate aspiration gaps.
-Guided by predictions from this framework we find that an increase in the share of low income peers within school-cohorts improves the educational outcomes of low income students and has negative effects on high income students.
-We further document a range of evidence that corroborates these results, including that they are distinct from peer non-linear ability effects.
-We then find that social cohesion, through better connections in the school network, has an important role in mitigating the effects of peer inequality.
-Our results provide evidence on the role of inequality in peer groups for long-run educational outcomes, while also demonstrating that there is potential to avoid these consequences.
+Guided by predictions from this framework we find that an increase in the share of low-income peers within school-cohorts improves the educational outcomes of low-income students and negatively affects high-income students.
+We then find that better connections in the school network has an important role in mitigating these effects.
+Our results evidence the role of inequality among peers, while also demonstrating potential to avoid these consequences.
 		</p>
 </details>

 <details>
-	<summary> <a href="{{site.baseurl}}/files/peerinequality.pdf" style="font-weight:bold;color:#4183C4">Current Version</a> </summary>
+	<summary> <a href="{{site.baseurl}}/files/peerinequality_Update.pdf" style="font-weight:bold;color:#4183C4">Current Version (updated 08/2023)</a> </summary>
 </details>